 The real gems, however, were hidden away and only accessible by the elevator.
 These included a password-protected student lounge on the third floor with a kitchen and wall outlets, as well as a study area on the same floor with a view of the beautiful False Creek waterfront.
 However, the buried treasure was stowed all the way up on the 7th floor.

-SFU HCC7050, otherwise known as the 7th floor lab, contained 30 Dell computers as well as equipment for instructors.
-These computers were laid out on six workbench-style desks, giving ample room for spreading around books and papers.
+HCC7050, otherwise known as the 7th floor lab, contained 30 Dell computers as well as equipment for instructors.
+These computers were laid out on six workbench-style desks with ample room for spreading out books and papers.
 It was usually pretty quiet, with only a few people in there at a time, all keeping to themselves.

-I discovered this lab for the very first time looking for a place to study for my Econ final.
+I discovered this lab for the very first time looking for a place to study for my Economics final.
 I remember checking the previously-mentioned lounge and deciding that it was too crowded before heading back into the elevator.
 There, I pushed floors 4, 5, and 6, but none of those buttons worked.
-Finally, the elevator began moving when I hit the big 7 and ascended straight into study-session heaven.
-I settled down on the second computer of the first row on the left side, and stayed there for the next four years.
+Finally, the elevator began moving when I hit the big red 7.
+Entering the lab at the end of the hall, I settled down on the second computer of the first row, and stayed there for the next four years.

-Yes – during every finals period of every semester, I spent at least one day there studying, and always at the same computer.
+Seriously – during every finals period of every semester, I spent at least one day there studying.
+And always at the same computer, of course.

 The lab was a cornerstone of my life over the past four years.
 It was a place that was always available when I needed to focus, and one that is attached to so many memories as a student, both good and bad.